neurolibre/deposit-with-crossref-action/README.md

-# Open Journals :: Deposit with Crossref
+# NeuroLibre :: Deposit with Crossref

 This action deposit an accepted paper with [Crossref](https://www.crossref.org/)